James Rowberry

-James Rowberry (born 26 April 1985) is a Welsh football manager who was most recently in charge of EFL League Two team Newport County.
+James Rowberry (born 26 April 1985) is a Welsh football manager and coach who is currently assistant manager at Championship side Stoke City, having previously been assistant coach to Craig Bellamy at the men’s Welsh national football team.
 He began his coaching career at an early age, and at 29 years old became one of the youngest people to ever gain the UEFA Pro Licence.
-Rowberry has previously been a youth coach at Newport and Cardiff City, where he was made first-team coach in 2014.
+Rowberry was team manager at Newport County 2021-22, having previously been a youth coach at Newport and Cardiff City, where he was made first-team coach in 2014.